-Depends whether you want it to be right or not, really.
-The tricky bit in multilingual typesetting isn’t what you DO – it’s what you need to KNOW.
-Simply replacing English with Chinese – often offered as “Chinese typesetting” – isn’t really that difficult, which is why so many offer it.
-Making that Chinese typesetting really work in China – so retaining all of the visual impact in face, style, colour, and so on – THAT’s hard.
+The tricky bit in multilingual DTP isn’t what you DO – it’s what you need to KNOW.
+Simply replacing English text with Chinese – often offered as “Chinese typesetting” – isn’t actually difficult, which is why so many offer it.
+Making that Chinese typesetting work in China – with all of the original’s impact in face, style, colour, and so on – THAT’s hard.

-Arabic typesetting – or typesetting other right-to-left (RTL) languages such as Hebrew or Farsi – is extremely error-prone unless you really know what you’re doing, and we’ve spotted many examples of “Arabic typesetting” that are, literally, backwards.
-Sure, the layouts need “flipping”.
-Less obvious – and often missed – is that graphs, flowcharts and tables need reversing too.
-But what really catches out novices is the text itself.
-Unless you know what to look for it’s easily missed, but to the Arabic audience the result is pure gobbledegook.
+Arabic DTP – or typesetting other right-to-left (RTL) languages such as Hebrew or Farsi – is extremely error-prone unless you really know what you’re doing, and we’ve seen lots of “Arabic typesetting” that is, quite literally, backwards.
+But there’s more to it even than “flipping” layouts – often missed is that graphs, flowcharts and tables need reversing too.
+But what really catches most out is the text itself is often reversed.
+Unless you know what to look for it’s easily missed, but to the Arabic reader the result is pure gobbledegook.

 Asian languages in addition bring a myriad of font issues.
 Did you know for example that Hong Kong Chinese has characters not found in many Chinese fonts?
 Or that Traditional Chinese uses different characters to those used on mainland China?

-And then of course there’s the stuff that trips-up most non-linguist typesetters – such as the spaces, numbering and name formats in French.
+And then of course there are the basics that trip-up most non-linguist typesetters – such as the spaces, numbering and name formats in French.

 “I’m getting weird characters – what’s that about?”

-Most fonts don’t include all the characters needed for multilingual typesetting.
-Sometimes that’s obvious – for example, where empty “boxes” appear instead of characters.
-Far more dangerous are fonts that omit just one or two glyphs, especially when the app auto-substitutes another character instead – Tajik is one.
+Most fonts don’t include all the characters needed in multilingual typesetting.
+Sometimes that’s obvious – for example, where “boxes” appear instead of characters.
+Far more dangerous are fonts that omit just one or two glyphs, especially when the app auto-substitutes another character instead – that can happen in Tajik is one.
 That’s why professional proofreading is so important.

 While Unicode fonts are continually developing, many still give problems even in common languages like Greek & Turkish, Russian, and CE languages (Czech, Bulgarian, Hungarian…).
 Some languages such as Tamil, Amharic or Georgian have unique character sets, and many Indian and other Asian languages are problematic.
 RTL languages really need professional handling.